 Many Vancouver Polar Plunge participants took full advantage of the opportunity to sport their favourite costumes, coming dressed as emojis, bushy-tailed bunnies, lucky leprechauns, smiling sailors, and much more.
 A variety of law enforcement uniforms also got soaked at the event, as members of many Lower Mainland agencies got bold and cold.

 “As the chief of police, I go to many community events, as do many of my team.
-There are very few events that are as important to me as this one,” North Vancouver RCMP Superintendent Ghalib Bhayani said to SOBC – Surrey athlete and athlete reporter Susan Wang.
+There are very few events that are as important to me as this one,” North Vancouver RCMP Superintendent Ghalib Bhayani said to SOBC – Surrey athlete Susan Wang.
 “The opportunity to be in the community for a cause, not just being out here with my team for a swim, but we actually have a cause here today – and that cause is very special to us.”

 A pride of BC Lions also took the Plunge to show their support for Special Olympics BC.
 Alumnus Travis Lulay got freezin’ for a reason alongside players Joel Figueroa, Claudell Louis, Jamel Lyles, Phillip Norman, and Andrew Peirson.